Trontor/INFO30005-2019-fd/README.md

 * Given picture of fresh food, kids choose name of the food, or vise versa.
 * Kids fill out their eating habits, and according to it, estimate their life condition and provide valuable feedback.
+* Fresh food relating to other aspects. e.g. How much running needed to consume a piece of pizza.

 ### Education/Classroom

 In the Classroom section, texts to teach kids to **form a good eating habit and a better understanding of food** will be included.
 Specifically,

+* Online studying: There are online videos and workshops to extend kids' knowledge of green food and learn with fun.
 * Habit forming: eat xxx how many times a week
 * Introduction of different types of fresh food and benefits.
 * Wrong food to eat and what harm it does.

-Can be done in video or paragraph format (not sure about comic, maybe copy from some websites?)
+Can be done in video or paragraph format (not sure about comics).
+Quiz might come right after watching a video.
 Stars will be awarded for completing different readings.

 ### Community